hyperledger/fabric/docs/source/channel_update_tutorial.rst

   2018-02-24 18:56:33.499 UTC [channelCmd] update -> INFO 010 Successfully submitted channel update

-The successful channel update call returns a new block -- block 5 -- to all of the peers on the channel.
-If you remember, blocks 0-2 are the initial channel configurations while blocks 3 and 4 are the instantiation and invocation of the ``fabcar`` chaincode.
-As such, block 5 serves as the most recent channel configuration with Org3 now defined on the channel.
+The successful channel update call returns a new block -- block 3 -- to all of the peers on the channel.
+If you remember, blocks 0-2 are the initial channel configurations.
+Block 3 serves as the most recent channel configuration with Org3 now defined on the channel.

-Inspect the logs for ``peer0.org1.example.com``:
+You inspect the logs for ``peer0.org1.example.com`` by navigating to a terminal outside the Org3CLI container and issuing the following command:

 .. code:: bash